Mikerniker/100_Days_of_Python/README.md

 Notes for Day 1
-This is the final project for Day 1 of Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp for 2022 Topics in Day 1 include:
+This is the final project for Day 1 of Angela Yu's 100 Days of Code: The Complete Python Pro Bootcamp for 2022
+\n Topics in Day 1 include:
-Printing, Commenting, Debugging, String Manipulation and Variables Small changes made to the original project, used food instead of pets, and used .capitalize() method.
+\n Printing, Commenting, Debugging, String Manipulation and Variables
+\n Small changes made to the original project, used food instead of pets, and used .capitalize() method.

 Notes for Day 2:
-This is my solution for the Tip Calculator Project Topics in Day 2 include:
+\n This is my solution for the Tip Calculator Project
+\n Topics in Day 2 include:
-Data Types, Numbers, Operations, Type Conversion, f-Strings
+\n Data Types, Numbers, Operations, Type Conversion, f-Strings